Leaving work without being paid

 If you have left work and you have not been paid or if your pay is less than the amount due to you, this is an unlawful deduction under the Payment of Wages Act.
 The only exception to this is where the non-payment or missing amount is due to a mistake by your employer in calculating your pay.

 So if you have lost your job but your employer has not paid the wages due to you, you can apply for compensation by making a complaint under the Payment of Wages Act 1991.

-To make a complaint about this non-payment of wages, you apply using the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
-You must make a complaint within 6 months of the date of the deduction which is the date your wages were due to be paid.
-The time limit may be extended for up to a further 6 months, but only where there are exceptional circumstances which prevented the complaint being brought within the normal time limit.
+You must make a complaint within 6 months of the date of the deduction - this is the date your wages were due to be paid.
+The time limit may be extended for up to a further 6 months, if there was reasonable cause for the delay.

-Further information is available in this explanatory booklet on the Payment of Wages Act 1991 (pdf) or from Workplace Relations Customer Services - see 'Where to apply' below.
+Further information is available in this explanatory booklet on the Payment of Wages Act 1991 (pdf) or from the Workplace Relations Commission's Information and Customer Service - contact details below.

 Where to complain